Killer driver’s sentence increased by Court of Appeal

 “The levels of the drugs were all in excess of the limit by some margin, and in the case of the MDMA over seven times the limit,” Lord Justice Popplewell said.

-Jeffrey Jones, representing Roberts on Thursday, said that the sentence passed was “proportionate” adding: “The effect of this crime clearly is going to be devastating to Chloe’s family.
+Jeffrey Jones, representing Roberts on Thursday, said the sentence passed was proportionate, adding: “The effect of this crime clearly is going to be devastating to Chloe’s family.
 This offender will carry the memory of what he’s done for a very long time and his remorse is genuine.”

 Chloe’s mother Danielle O’Halloran previously said in a victim personal statement that her daughter’s death had left her “utterly broken”.

-“I thought time was meant to heal but this isn’t the case when you lose a child.
-If anything, it hurts more and more each day,” she said.
+She added: “I thought time was meant to heal but this isn’t the case when you lose a child.
+If anything, it hurts more and more each day.”

 Chloe’s stepmother Alix Hayman described Chloe in her statement as a “fiercely loyal” teenager who “lived and loved life”, telling Roberts that he had “torn this family apart”.